 Before looking into some more specific scenarios, it should be highlighted that if either the fair value less costs to sell or the value in use of an asset is greater than the asset's carrying amount then the asset is not impaired, and it is then not necessary to estimate the other amount.
 So, if fair value less costs to sell is higher than the carrying amount of an asset then it is not necessary to also estimate the value in use.

-The Australian Accounting Standards Board’s (AASB) impairment standard (AASB 136) applies to assets that are carried at revalued amounts in accordance with both the PPE and the intangibles standards.
+The Australian Accounting Standards Board's (AASB) impairment standard (AASB 136) applies to assets that are carried at revalued amounts in accordance with both the property, plant and equipment and the intangibles standards.
 This is no different to the impairment standard(s) under IFRS or IPSASB.

 If the assets are held at fair value, then the only difference between the carrying amount and fair value less costs to sell is the direct incremental costs attributable to the disposal of the asset.
 If the disposal costs are negligible, the recoverable amount of the revalued asset is necessarily close to, or greater than, its revalued amount.
 In this case, after the revaluation requirements have been applied, it is unlikely that the revalued asset is impaired and the recoverable amount need not be estimated.
 This is not the case if the disposal costs are not negligible.

-IPSASB are proposing a new current value measurement technique called current operational value.
+IPSASB has issued a new measurement standard (IPSAS 46) which includes a new current value measurement basis called current operational value.
 There is more detail on this in part II of our IFRS vs IPSAS series but this measurement basis is defined as the estimated amount required to replace the service potential of an asset at the measurement date.
-The current proposals are that all measurement techniques would be permissible – market, income or cost approach.

-The reason for creating this new measurement technique is to find an alternative to fair value, which is not always applicable in a public sector context as explained below.
+The reason for creating this new measurement basis is to provide an alternative to fair value, which is not always applicable in a public sector context as explained below.

 The objective of a fair value measurement is to estimate the price at which an orderly transaction to sell the asset or to transfer the liability would take place between market participants at the measurement date under current market conditions.